InsightSoftwareConsortium/ITK-Wasm/packages/compress-stringify/typescript/README.md

 #### parseStringDecompress

-*Given a binary or string produced with CompressedStringify, decompress and optionally base64 decode.*
+*Given a binary or string produced with compressStringify, decompress and optionally base64 decode.*

 ```ts
 async function parseStringDecompress(